sap-tutorials/Tutorials/tutorials/cp-cf-fioriapps-create/cp-cf-fioriapps-create.md

 ![Finish](step1-finish.png)

-The new project now appears in your SAP Web IDE workspace.
+A new MTA project called `mta_FioriDemo` containing the `FioriDemo` HTML5 module now appears in your SAP Web IDE workspace.

+> You can alternatively choose the Multi-Target Application template which will create an MTA project structure and then add new modules to the project.

 ![Workspace](step1-workspace.png)